CharlesOuverleaux/frontend-challenge-quiz/README.md

 # Frontend Coding Challenge: Building a quiz

-This is a quiz build out of three component:
+This is a quiz build out of two component: Quiz & Score Message
---Quiz
---Score Message

 The users can select one answer for each question and submit their answers.
 Once submitted, the users will see their score (# of correct answers).